sugarcoat/sugarcoat/README.md

 **HTML**

-When parsing html-based markup, Sugarcoat will take the code following a comment, and apply it to the `code` key of the comment object.
+When parsing html-based markup, Sugarcoat will take the code following a comment, and apply it to the `context` key of the comment object.

 **Comment Example (html)**